Israel-UAE deal a Trump coup, but his sights are set on Iran - RFI

 Since unilaterally repudiating the Iran nuclear deal in 2018, Trump has also found himself isolated by other Western countries when it comes to the Islamic Republic.

-This isolation came to the fore at the United Nations on Friday when the Security Council rejected a US resolution to extend an arms embargo on Iran that is due to expire in October.
+This isolation came to the fore at the United Nations on Friday when the Security Council soundly rejected a US resolution to extend an arms embargo on Iran that is due to expire in October, with only two votes in favor.

-China and Russia had intended to veto the resolution even if it did pass.
+China and Russia -- who had intended to veto the resolution even if it did pass -- voted against it, while 11 other nations including France, Germany and the UK abstained.

-After the defeat, the United States may try to force the Security Council to reimpose UN sanctions on Iran which were lifted in 2015 as part of the nuclear deal.
+The United States may now try to force the Security Council to reimpose UN sanctions on Iran which were lifted in 2015 as part of the nuclear deal.

 Washington has threatened to use a contested argument that it remains a "participant" in the nuclear deal -- the Joint Comprehensive Plan of Action -- despite its withdrawal.